Introduction to Cisco WAAS

 •Video—Accelerates Windows Media live video broadcasts that use RTSP over TCP.
 The video accelerator automatically splits one source video stream from the WAN into multiple streams to serve multiple clients on the LAN.
 The video accelerator automatically causes a client requesting a UDP stream to do a protocol rollover to use TCP (if both the client and server allow TCP).

 •Windows Print—Accelerates print traffic between clients and a Windows print server located in the data center.
-Signed Server Message Block (SMB) traffic is optimized by transport level optimizations (TFO, DRE, and LZ).
-The Windows print accelerator supports Windows 2000, Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2 print servers.
-It supports clients running Windows 2000, Windows XP, Windows Vista, and Windows 7.
+Server Message Block (SMB) signed traffic is not accelerated.
+The Windows print accelerator supports Windows 2000 and Windows Server 2003 print servers.
+It supports clients running Windows 2000, Windows XP, and Windows Vista.

 To enable or disable application accelerators, see the "Enabling and Disabling the Global Optimization Features" section on page 12-2.